 Ajanta & Ellora, Maharashtra

 Ajanta and Ellora Caves near Aurangabad are rock cut Buddhist caves that date back as far as the 2nd century BC to 10th century AD.
-These UNESCO World Heritage Sites are the most visited heritage sites in Maharashtra and also one of the top tourist places in India.
+These UNESCO World Heritage Sites are the most visited heritage sites in Maharashtra and are often used to promote Maharashtra Tourism.
 The Ajanta Caves mainly consist of rock cut monuments dedicated to the ancient Buddhist traditions, while Ellora Caves contain Hindu, Buddhist and Jain monuments built during the Rashtrakuta Empire.
+Ajanta & Ellora are the popular tourist places to visit near Mumbai and among the best 2 day trip from Mumbai.

 Reference: Ajanta Caves & Ellora Caves